Thomas Bugge: Career

 As a practicing surveyor, he was responsible for the surveying of a number of estates and villages on Zealand.
-In 1768, Bugge was appointed as Chief Surveyor.
+In 1768, Bugge was appointed Chief Surveyor.
 He was himself responsible for the education of surveyors and created guidelines for their work.
 Bugge became a member of the Royal Danish Academy of Science in 1775, further increasing his influence on its work with surveying of the country, and from 1780 until his death headed it alone.
 Bugge's work marked a breakthrough for the economic and geographic surveying of Denmark.